trustedanalytics/atk/doc/source/ds_naive_bayes.rst

 Construct a frame to be uploaded, this is done using Python lists uploaded to the server

 Each row represents a sample from a probability distribution, with a vector associated with a category.
-For the purposes of this example there are two categories (e.g. cat and dog) and three features to indicate whether the sample is a cat or a dog (weight, height, fur type)
+For the purposes of this example there are two categories and three features to indicate whether the sample is a cat or a dog (weight, height, fur type)

 The frame has the schema Class, feature 1, feature 2, feature 3, where class is the category that the sample belongs to